Nadelio/Hermes-IRC/CONTRIBUTING.md

 - Absolutely no AI
 - Document your code with comments and an entry/entries in the `docs/` folder
   - doc files are either `.md`, single doc file for each src file, `doc/` directory structure should mirror `src/` (so `src/tui/tui.rs` will have a doc file in `docs/tui/` called `tui.md`)
-- Remove ecessive trailing newlines or whitespace (so like reduce those 5 empty lines you had separating two sections of code to a single line)
+- Remove excessive trailing newlines or whitespace (so like reduce those 5 empty lines you had separating two sections of code to a single line)

 # TODO:
 - [ ] RFC 1459